 Original Research Article

-Innovative Statistical Modelling of Exchange rates and Agricultural Sector Performance in Nigeria: The Markov-Switching Vector Autoregressive Modelling.
+Innovative Statistical Modelling of Exchange Rates and Agricultural Sector Performance in Nigeria: The Markov-Switching Vector Autoregressive Modelling.

 Abstract

-Nigeria has increasingly been interconnected in a global economy, consequently, understanding the dynamic interdependence between exchange rates fluctuations and the real sector performance is necessary for researchers, economic managers and policymakers.
-This study on innovative statistical modelling employed the Markov Switching Vector Autoregression (MS-VAR) to explore the dynamic relationship between exchange rates and agricultural performance, capture the nonlinear interactions, regime shift, duration of stay in a regime, and the probability of transition from a regime.
-Quarterly data on exchange rates and agricultural sector gross domestic product spanning through 2000 to 2024, where sourced from the statistical bulletin of the Central Bank of Nigeria.
-The result of the statistical analysis showed that exchange rate and agricultural performance where stationary at first difference, there was no cointegration, the result identified 2 regimes, and lag selection criteria showed 3 lags while the model selection based on information criteria selected MSI(2)-VAR(3).
-The result showed varying significant but negative effects of exchange rate on agricultural performance in regime 1 and 2.
-The result also showed 55.8% probability of staying in regime 1 for a duration of 7 months, and 88.2% probability of staying in regime 2 for a duration of 17 months.
-Both exchange rates and agricultural sector were self-explained, however the forecast variance indicated that agricultural performance was more exogenous.
+Nigeria has increasingly been interconnected in a global economy, consequently, understanding the dynamic interdependence between exchange rate fluctuations and the real sector performance is necessary for researchers, economic managers, and policymakers.
+This study on innovative statistical modeling employed the Markov Switching Vector Autoregression (MS-VAR) to explore the dynamic relationship between exchange rates and agricultural performance, capture the nonlinear interactions, regime shift, duration of stay in a regime, and the probability of transition from a regime.
+Quarterly data on exchange rates and agricultural sector gross domestic product spanning from 2000 to 2024, were sourced from the statistical bulletin of the Central Bank of Nigeria.
+The result of the statistical analysis showed that exchange rate and agricultural performance were stationary at the first difference, there was no cointegration, the result identified 2 regimes and lag selection criteria showed 3 lags while the model selection based on information criteria selected MSI(2)-VAR(3).
+The result showed varying significant but negative effects of exchange rate on agricultural performance in regimes 1 and 2.
+The result also showed a 55.8% probability of staying in regime 1 for 7 months and an 88.2% probability of staying in regime 2 for 17 months.
+Both exchange rates and the agricultural sector were self-explained, however the forecast variance indicated that agricultural performance was more exogenous.
 The study recommended policies that will reduce exchange rates as it showed inverse effects on agricultural performance.
-Also, regime possibility test should part of pre-diagnostic tests
+Also, regime possibility tests should be part of pre-diagnostic tests.

 Keywords: Markov-Switching Vector Autoregressive Model, MS-VAR Model, MSI-VAR Model, MSM-VAR Model, Exchange Rate, Agricultural Performance.